simpleanalytics/docs/_docs/55_events/01-introduction.md

 When you use events (this is completely optional) we use a cookie.
 Make sure to have permission to use this cookie from the user before running our script.

+> Our cookies will expire after 30 days of no activity

 <details>
   <summary>How to wait for cookie permissions of the visitor</summary>